pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/tukki-post.md

 # The Great Process Reset

 What if AI could free us from endless paperwork?
-Through Tukki's legal-tech journey, discover how proper digital foundations—not AI alone—can transform administrative tedium into meaningful work.
+Through Tukki's legal-tech journey, learn how proper digital foundations can transform administrative tedium into meaningful work.

 <!-- more -->